external-secrets/external-secrets/docs/provider/aws-parameter-store.md

 `parameterStoreKeyID` takes a KMS Key `$ID` or `$ARN` (in case a key source is created in another account) as a string, where `alias/aws/ssm` is the _default_.
 This property is only used if `parameterStoreType` is set as `SecureString`.

+`parameterStoreTier` takes two options. `Standard` or `Advanced`, where `Standard` is the _default_.

+`parameterStorePolicies` takes a list of parameter policies.
+This property is only used if `parameterStoreTier` is set as `Advanced`.
+To have access to all options regarding policies please use the following official guide: [Assigning parameter policies](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-policies.html)

 #### Check successful secret sync

 To be able to check that the secret has been succesfully synced you can run the following command: